 - the Gerald R. Ford School of Public Policy ( effective Fall 2007 )

-The College of Pharmacy and the School of Information the only Undergraduate unit currently NOT allowing students to elect LSA Minors.
+The College of Pharmacy is the only Undergraduate unit NOT allowing students to elect LSA Minors.

 The School of Kinesiology offers two Minors: (1) Health and (2) Movement Science.
 The Movement Science minor is open only to School of Music, Theatre & Dance students.
 [These minors are NOT open to LSA students].